-With over 15 year's experience in media broadcasting, Sky Sports News presenter David Garrido can offer a fantastic, behind the scenes insight into what it's like to present news to millions of people watching on.
+With over 15 years of experience in media broadcasting, Sky Sports News presenter David Garrido can offer a fantastic, behind the scenes insight into what it's like to present news to millions of people watching on.
 An instantly recognisable face in the TV sports sector, David first turned his hand to broadcasting whilst at Oxford University.
 After joining the student radio station, he was quickly employed as sports editor, channelling his love of all things sport which shines through in his role today.

 David's big break in the broadcasting world really came in 2000 when he won that year's BBC Talent Campaign and was rewarded with a six-month presenting contract for BBC News 24, where he presented the sports bulletins.
 His skill in the front of the camera was clear to see from the off and, in 2003, he joined BBC Radio 1 where he was the voice of sport on Newsbeat.
 He reported from numerous Formula One Grand Prix, World Cups, Champions League Finals and Wimbledon as his stock grew and he experienced the thrill of travelling the world to report on some of the biggest sporting occasions.

 After being a reporter for Match of the Day and Final Score during his time at the BBC, a new challenge arose when Sky Sports News came knocking in 2011.
 Now a regular on the channel, David also presents Spanish football coverage and has anchored Melbourne, Monaco and Silverstone Grand Prix coverage for the broadcaster.